jcpunongbayan/jcpunongbayan.github.io/_pages/about.md

 My second book, <em>Twin Plagues: How Duterte and Covid-19 Wrecked the Philippine Economy</em>, will be published by Penguin Random House Southeast Asia on 30 June 2026.

-In 2024, was awarded The Outstanding Young Men (TOYM) Award by JCI Philippines and the TOYM Foundation for my work in economics.
+In 2024, I was awarded The Outstanding Young Men (TOYM) Award by JCI Philippines and the TOYM Foundation for my work in economics.

 Research interests
 ------
 * Education economics
+* Market design
 * Macroeconomics
 * Development economics
 * Philippine economic history